zgibberish/rotwood-mods/docs/loading_mods.md

 # Loading mods

-**Rotwood does not officially support modding and Klei will not provide support for modded installs, please back up your save files and use/create mods at your own risk.
+**Rotwood currently does not officially support modding and Klei will not provide support for modded installs, please back up your save files and use/create mods at your own risk.
 [Read more here](https://support.klei.com/hc/en-us/articles/28992668677140-Rotwood-Client-Mods)**

 **Original post on Klei forums:** https://forums.kleientertainment.com/forums/topic/155849-unofficial-modding-support/